bjoernahrens/Tips-and-Tricks-to-Remember/_macOS/launchctl.md

 ---
-Title: launchctl -- Interfaces with launchd
+subtitle: launchctl — Interfaces with launchd
 ---

-# launchctl -- Interfaces with launchd
+# launchctl — Interfaces with launchd

 launchctl interfaces with launchd to manage and inspect daemons, agents and XPC services.